lwrubel/lc-python-intro/_episodes/02-variables.md

 *   A part of a string is called a substring.
 A substring can be as short as a single character.
-*   An item in a list is called an element.
-Whenever we treat a string as if it were a list, the string's elements are its individual characters.
-*   A slice is a part of a string (or, more generally, any list-like thing).
+*   A slice is a part of a string (we'll learn about slices of other objects soon).
 *   We take a slice by using `[start:stop]`, where `start` is replaced with the index of the first element we want and `stop` is replaced with the index of the element just after the last element we want.
-*   Mathematically, you might say that a slice selects `[start:stop]`.
-*   The difference between stop and start is the slice's length.
 *   Taking a slice does not change the contents of the original string.
 Instead, the slice is a copy of part of the original string.